Ericsson/ecchronos/docs/STANDALONE.md

 1. There must be a default constructor that takes `Properties` as an argument.
 2. The native connection provider must use `DataCenterAwarePolicy` which is located in the `connection` module.

-The provided properties argument is read from the file `ecChronos.cfg` so that custom connection providers could use the same configuration file if needed.
+The provided properties argument is read from the file `ecc.cfg` so that custom connection providers could use the same configuration file if needed.

 Examples of implementations can be found in: